Diversity & Inclusion

 Seth M. Schwartz has a wide-ranging trial and appellate litigation practice involving complex securities, commercial and corporate governance matters pending in federal and state courts throughout the country and before the SEC and FINRA.
-Mr. Schwartz has extensive experience representing mutual fund and hedge fund clients in connection with a wide variety of issues, including alleged excessive fees, securities valuation and trading practices, sales practices and employment disputes.
-The Legal 500 United States has cited Mr. Schwartz “for his expertise litigating complex securities cases involving mutual fund and hedge fund clients.”
+Mr. Schwartz has extensive experience representing mutual fund and hedge fund clients in connection with a wide variety of issues, including alleged excessive fees, fund management, contract disputes, securities valuation and trading practices, accounting issues, activist investors, sales practices and employment disputes.
+The Legal 500 United States has cited Mr. Schwartz “for his expertise litigating complex securities cases involving mutual fund and hedge fund clients.

-Mr. Schwartz is representing Tremont Group Holdings, Inc. in a number of related class, derivative and individual actions arising out of hedge fund investments with Bernard Madoff.
+Mr. Schwartz is representing Tremont Group Holdings, Inc. in several actions arising out of hedge fund investments with Bernard Madoff.
 Mr. Schwartz also is representing registered investment advisers of mutual funds in excessive fee litigation brought under the Investment Company Act of 1940 (ICA).
 He recently defended an investment adviser and its affiliates in a case of first impression, affirmed on appeal, holding that mutual fund investors have no private right of action under the ICA to challenge ECF securities lending fees authorized by SEC exemptive orders.
 In other prior matters, Mr. Schwartz successfully defended a number of closed-end investment companies and their investment adviser in multiple litigations arising out of the redemption of auction rate preferred securities issued by those funds.
 He also represented a major broker-dealer in a landmark case vacating the largest punitive damages award ever issued in an NASD arbitration and, in another case of first impression, Mr. Schwartz represented the investment adviser and principal underwriter for a family of mutual funds in a state enforcement action where dismissal was sought, inter alia, on the ground of preemption under the National Securities Market Improvements Act of 1996 (NSMIA).